 Director of the Australian Resilience Centre, Wayfinder core team

 Paul is passionate about working with people to create a future that is fair, just and sustainable.
 He is a core member of the Wayfinder writing team.
 Paul is a world-leading resilience practitioner, who has facilitated over 550 days of resilience-based planning, assessment and action.
 He is the founding Director of the Australian Resilience Centre, and in 2012 he also founded the Australian Resilience Community of Practice.
 He has previously worked for the Resilience Alliance, the CSIRO; Victorian state agencies and the Goulburn Broken Catchment Management Authority.

-Project coordinator Stockholm Resilience Center, Stockholm University, Wayfinder core team
+Wayfinder Project coordinator, Wayfinder core team

 Linn, who currently works at Stockholm Environment Institute, was a research assistant and project coordinator for the Wayfinder project during 2016-2018.
 She is a core member of the Wayfinder writing team.
 Her primary interests lie in participatory approaches to research and development, and transformations to sustainability.
 Linn holds a BA degree in political science and a MSc degree in sustainability science from Stockholm Resilience Centre.

 Email us if you have questions about Wayfinder or if the platform isn’t working properly.
 Contact address: firstname.lastname@example.org